fundamnetals-of-c/Group-assignment-with-Make-file/README.md

 GROUP 33 assignment

+once compling the make file using ./BMS.out to run the code

 when compling this code there is two important parts in the file program_modes.h you can toggle DEBUG mode on and off by commenting out the DEBUG define